-The majority of Syria’s Muslim population is Sunni, but President Assad and his supporters are Alawites, members of a Shi’ite sect that makes up only 12% of Syria’s population.
-Alawites are influential in the army and government.
+The majority of Syria’s Muslim population is Sunni, but the former ruling Assad family and supporters are Alawites, members of a Shi’ite sect that makes up only 12% of Syria’s population, and Alawites are influential in the army and government.

-The civil war grew out of the 2011 Arab Spring protest movement.
-Syrians began to protest against President Bashar al-Assad’s Baath Party government and to demand the release of political prisoners, and in March 2011 troops were ordered to fire on protestors.
-The ensuing unrest led to the development of an armed opposition that grew into a coalition of rebels trying to overthrow the government, including foreign Muslim extremists who flooded into Syria to join the fight.
-By December 2015, Islamic State terrorists held an area extending from eastern Syria to western Iraq.
+The civil war grew out of the 2011 Arab Spring protest movement, when Syrians began to protest against President Assad’s Baath Party government and to demand the release of political prisoners.
+In March 2011 troops were ordered to fire on protestors and the ensuing unrest led to the development of an armed opposition that grew into a coalition of rebels trying to overthrow the government.
+By December 2015 Islamic State terrorists held an area extending from eastern Syria to western Iraq.

-The Syrian Democratic Forces declared territorial defeat of Islamic State on 23 March 2019 after retaking its territory, but the caliphate leaves a legacy of instability, ruined infrastructure, food shortages and lack of employment, with 83 percent of the population living below the poverty line.
-Pockets of IS fighters remain a threat, and the situation remains particularly unstable in northern Syria, which was invaded by Turkish troops in October 2019.
+The Syrian Democratic Forces declared territorial defeat of Islamic State in March 2019 after retaking its territory, but the caliphate left a legacy of instability, ruined infrastructure, food shortages and unemployment.
+Pockets of IS fighters remain a threat and the situation has been particularly unstable in northern Syria, which was invaded by Turkish troops in October 2019.

 Christians in Syria

-The Syrian church dates back to New Testament times.
-Before the civil war, Syria was one of the safest places in the Arab world to be a Christian and while there was some discrimination (for instance in connection with housing and employment) and some emigration, Syrian Christians enjoyed relative freedom and stability, were prosperous, had good relations with Muslims and were respected in society.
+The Syrian church dates back to New Testament times and before the civil war Syria was one of the safest places in the Arab world to be a Christian.
+While there was some discrimination (for instance in connection with housing and employment) and some emigration, Syrian Christians enjoyed relative freedom and stability, were prosperous, had good relations with Muslims and were respected in society.
 They were allowed to worship and practise their faith without much official interference and although meetings were monitored Christian literature was freely available.
-The Christian population was concentrated in cities, especially Damascus, and consisted mainly of Orthodox and Catholic Christians, but there was also a small Protestant church.
+The Christian population was concentrated in cities, especially Damascus, and consisted mainly of Orthodox and Catholic Christians, with a small Protestant church.

 During the civil war, Christians were particularly affected in areas under the control of extremist Islamists who viewed them as an obstacle to a Sharia-governed country.
-In these areas, widespread violence included attacks on Christians, their property and church buildings.
-Some historic churches were demolished or turned into Islamic centres and militants kidnapped several Christian leaders for political purposes or financial gain.
-Some Christians who were killed in the civil war were martyred for their faith.
+In these areas, widespread violence included attacks on Christians, their property and church buildings, and many Christians were kidnapped for ransom.
+Christians living under government control or in the Kurdish-controlled region enjoyed relative freedom – especially Orthodox and Catholic – although the small Evangelical population has faced some suspicions and restrictions.

 Why were Christians targeted?